 For Supersedence behavior, select Immediately expire a superseded software update.
 Click Next.

-When you want to deploy updates, selecting the classifications (type of updates) is an important step.
-In my observation, I have seen most of organizations deploy Critical and Security updates only.
+When you want to deploy updates, selecting the classifications (types of updates) is an important step.
+According to what I have observed, the majority of organizations only deploy Critical and Security updates.

 Choose the products that you want to synchronize, in this step I have selected Windows 7, Forefront Endpoint Protection 2010.
 Click Next.

 The Software Update Point role has been installed.
 Click Close.

 After installing the software update point role, we must run an initial software updates synchronization.

 - In the SCCM console, click Software Library > Overview > Software Updates.

 - Now click All Software Updates.
 On the top ribbon click Synchronize Software Updates.

 To monitor software updates sync, open wsyncmgr.log and WCM.log file.